-We will provide parents with two written reports each year so that you can see what your child is doing and how they are progressing.
+We will provide parents with one written report each year so that you can see what your child is doing and how they are progressing.
 Parents will also have the opportunity to meet with the class teacher twice throughout the school year.